peterhsu48/vit-densenet/README.md

 ## Dataset

-The dataset used was curated by WILDS at Stanford University.
+The dataset used was curated by WILDS from Stanford University.
 Details on how to install the WILDS package can be found [here](https://wilds.stanford.edu/get_started/).

 I used the [Camelyon17 dataset](https://wilds.stanford.edu/datasets/#camelyon17) from WILDS, which is a modified version of the [original Camelyon17 challenge](https://doi.org/10.1109/TMI.2018.2867350).